restot/opencloud-desktop/audit-claude.md

 - Clean up partial downloads on cancellation
 - Add cancellation tests

+**Verification**: ⚠️ NEEDS REVIEW by Haiku - Cancellation support in fetchContents needs verification in actual implementation.
+The issue is valid in principle but depends on how the downloadFile method is implemented.

 ---

 ### 17. LOW: Synchronous Database Lookup Missing in Enumerator Init